AITrekker/llm-intent-benchmark/README.md

 This repository provides a Python-based benchmark to evaluate the intent classification performance of Large Language Models (LLMs) served via Ollama.
 It systematically tests models for their ability to correctly classify user queries into predefined categories, measuring performance with metrics that balance accuracy and confidence.

-The benchmark now uses the **Brier Score** as its primary evaluation metric, which provides a more nuanced measure of performance than simple accuracy.
+The benchmark uses the **Brier Score** as its primary evaluation metric, which provides a more nuanced measure of performance than simple accuracy.
 A lower Brier score indicates better calibration and is preferred.

 ## Key Features